Irene Clouthier: Political activism

 Clouthier was brought up in a family which regularly participated in acts of political demonstrations.
 Clouthier continued her political activism with her performance work as part of the Floating Lab Collective with Chilean artist Edgar Endress in 2007 for the Transitio MX festival at Laboratorio de Arte Alameda Museum in Mexico City.
 The work, Protesting on Demand, was originally produced in DC and then was tailored for the Transitio MX International Electronic and Video Arts Festival 2: Nomadic Borders under Grace Quintanilla.
 The art piece shown in Transitio MX as a simultaneous performance at the White House in the US and the Zocalo Plaza in Mexico City ran over a live feed at Laboratorio de Arte Alameda Museum.
 The show incorporated three-minute protests with participants from the street and tackled the many issues facing the U.S. and Mexican governments at the time.

 Clouthier created an immersive Day of the Dead installation in 2018 at the Mexican Cultural Institute in Washington DC.
 The piece, They Silenced Us, was dedicated to the femicide victims in Mexico using elements found in traditional Day of the Dead altars (ofrenda).

-As a contributor to the Icebox Collective, Clouthier has been instrumental in the three iterations of the Nomadic House Project which addresses issues of home, conflict, and displacement.
+As a contributor to the Icebox Collective, Clouthier has been instrumental in the three iterations of the Nomadic House Project which addresses issues of home, shelter, and displacement.

 Clouthier has a long running pursuit of social injustices personally as well as professionally.
 Though she achieved artistic success, she also experienced some of the challenges facing immigrants in the U.S. Some of these experiences are explored in work like the piece shown in The Looking Glass: Artist Immigrants of Washington.
 On a personal level, these experiences led her to volunteer work supporting the Latino community in the Washington DC metro area.
 She continued the non-violent protests she observed as a child and supported non-profit initiatives.
 She was one of the founding members of Latinas 4 Latinas and currently serves as the Vice Chair for non-profit Nueva Vida.